 One of the most important tips for success when delivering any type of presentation is to make sure that you’ve practised that presentation many times.
-First-year university students in particular are prone to neglecting the out-loud practice of their presentation until the last minute, which doesn’t leave enough time to consider all of the tips and pitfalls we’ve included in this short course.
+First-year university students in particular are prone to neglecting the out-loud practice of their presentation until the last minute, which doesn’t leave enough time to consider all of the tips and pitfalls we’ve included in this short chapter.
 How could a presenter know, for example, whether their presentation is at the appropriate length if they haven’t practised it with a timer?
 And if it isn’t at the appropriate length, then that presenter will still need considerable time in order to shorten or lengthen it.

 When practising, however, it’s important that you don’t memorise every word of your presentation or you could end up sounding too rehearsed.
 In truth, your speech should be slightly different every time you practise it, using different words to deliver the same content.
 Instead of memorising it, know your presentation well, settle on some key phrases, and try recording yourself presenting out loud – or stand in front of a mirror.
 Doing so should also help you to see any other elements of delivery that could be improved.

 2. Be Confident

 You’ve heard it before and you’ll hear it again: confidence is key.
 Even if you’re feeling nervous, the more confident you can appear to your audience the more likely they’ll be persuaded by your arguments.
 Practice can help significantly with this, as can smiling, making eye contact with your audience, having a good knowledge of your content, ensuring effective research, and creating a well-designed PowerPoint presentation.
 Begin your talk confidently and clearly and your audience should be immediately engaged by your performance.